All About Multiple Myeloma

 - If skeletal

 How is multiple myeloma staged?

-The International Staging System (ISS) divides myeloma into three states and is based on the serum beta-2 microglobulin and serum albumin levels.
-In 2015, the ISS was revised and now includes potential impact of chromosomal abnormalities indicated via FISH testing and changes to serum LDH level
+The International Staging System (ISS) was used to divide myeloma into three states.
+It was based on the serum beta-2 microglobulin and serum albumin levels.
+In 2015, the ISS was revised and now includes the potential impact of chromosomal abnormalities indicated via FISH testing and changes to serum LDH level

 Not R-ISS stage I or III